-What is considered a simple CRM?
+What is a simple CRM?

 - Intuitive contact and lead management